rivizan/transfermarkt_leagues/README.md

 This small project collects football data from Transfer Markt and saves it in the `data` folder.
 Today it is only getting information from the teams that play on the American continent, but more will be added in the near future.

-The `data.csv` contains the result of the process.
+The `data.csv` file contains the result of the process.
 The information of each column is presented in the following trable:

 | Variable    | Class | Description                 |
 |-------------|-------|-----------------------------|